College students push to ease voting access after midterm barriers - NewsBreak

 “It’s all of our jobs to grow voters and ensure the health and well-being of our democracy,” she said.
 “When young people aren’t voting, it’s not because they’re apathetic.
 It’s because it’s hard to do for the first time.
 Young people care.”This story originally appeared in Stateline, an initiative of the Pew Charitable Trusts.
 Republished under Creative Commons license ( CC-BY-NC-ND 4.0 ).

-The post College students push to ease voting access after midterm barriers appeared first on Iowa Capital Dispatch .
+The post College students push to ease voting access after midterm barriers appeared first on Wisconsin Examiner .

 Comments / 0